top of page

 A Modern Idea at the Turn of the Century, Just Say 'There Is No Problem'.

-The 19th century development of residential schools was dominated by men who had high educational and physical standards for their students with a MVI/B beginning with strict admissions requirements; the children had to demonstrate "intellectual promise" (Koestler, 1976, p.
+The 19th century development of residential schools was dominated by men who had high educational and physical standards for their students with an MVI/B beginning with strict admissions requirements; the children had to demonstrate "intellectual promise" (Koestler, 1976, p.
 403).
 Their students were expected to ride bicycles, roller skate, play football and other ball games, and run track.
 All to prove that blind kids can do anything sighted kids can do.

 Black and white photo of boys dressed in 19th century football gear on offense at the line of scrimmage.
 Caption reads Football team of the kentucky institution for the education of the blind (See "Athletic Sports for the Blind," by the physical instructor of the Kentucky Institution)